ShuuNP/CTRL-ALT-DELETE/README.md

 **III.
 Requirements**

-Running the program using the executable file does not require any installation.
+This software requires ffmpeg to run, or the program will not function properly.

 The program requires at least 400MB of free disk space.
 The program only works on Windows.